A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

 Thermodynamics is the branch of chemistry that deals with the relationships between heat, work, and energy.
-Equilibrium is a state of balance in which the opposing forces or processes in a system are equal.
-In chemical reactions, equilibrium is reached when the forward and reverse reactions occur at equal rates.
+Equilibrium is a state of balance where opposing forces or processes in a system are equal.
+In chemical reactions, equilibrium is reached when the forward and reverse reaction rates are equal.

 Key Concepts

-• Thermodynamic Systems: A system is a collection of matter that is being studied.
-Systems can be open (exchange matter and energy with the surroundings), closed (exchange only energy with the surroundings), or isolated (exchange neither matter nor energy with the surroundings).
+• Thermodynamic Systems: A system is the collection of matter under study.
+Systems can be open (exchange matter and energy with surroundings), closed (exchange only energy with surroundings), or isolated (exchange neither matter nor energy with surroundings).

-• Thermodynamic Properties: Properties of a system are measurable quantities that describe its state, such as temperature, pressure, volume, and entropy.
+• Thermodynamic Properties: These are measurable quantities describing a system's state, such as temperature, pressure, volume, enthalpy (H), internal energy (U), Gibbs Free Energy (G), and entropy (S).

-• Thermodynamic Processes: Processes are changes that occur in a system, such as heating, cooling, expansion, or compression.
+• Thermodynamic Processes: These are changes within a system, like heating, cooling, expansion, or compression.
 Processes can be reversible (can be reversed without changing the system or surroundings) or irreversible (cannot be reversed without changing the system or surroundings).

-• Equilibrium: Equilibrium is a state of balance in which the opposing forces or processes in a system are equal.
-In chemical reactions, equilibrium is reached when the forward and reverse reactions occur at equal rates.
+• Equilibrium: A state of balance where opposing forces or processes are equal.
+In chemical reactions, equilibrium is reached when the forward and reverse reaction rates are equal.
+The position of equilibrium indicates whether reactants or products are favored.

 Applications of Thermodynamics and Equilibria